 Jim Rayburn started a movement 75+ years ago that has impacted millions of lives.
 There are 60-year-olds in your community who still remember their first YL camp experience.
 Now they have good jobs and love to give away tax-deductible money.
 They would love for you to move that pile of wood from under their deck or pick weeds out of their garden.
 Just ask.
 They’ll pay your high school friends way more than they deserve because they learned 30 years ago at YL camp about this thing called grace that changed their life forever.

 Find sponsors per bag of trash you pick up to clean up the highway.
 You can get sponsors per bag of trash or just flat sponsorships of $25.
 One of our gals made $350 in an hour doing this last weekend.

-This is fun outing to do after club has winded down for the year!
+This is a fun outing to do after club has wound down for the year!
 Kids and leaders both can get pledges per pin they would bowl over three games.
 Most kids get pledges of 5-10 cents per pin.
 If a student gets around $2 per pin in total sponsorships and knock down 300 pins in 3 games, that’s $600!
 You can also get businesses to be lane sponsors (much like hole sponsors at a golf tournament) to cover the overhead cost for the lanes and the food.

 This is a fun and popular fundraiser, and an opportunity for kids to bring their friends.
 You can ask a local restaurant like Buffalo Wild Wings or Zaxby’s to donate a portion or all of the wings.
 You can charge $20 for each participant, which will include wings, water, and a t-shirt which you can have sponsored by a local business.
 Students who are going to camp can get sponsors, they could be sponsored per wing or a flat amount.
 T-shirts can also be sold to spectators for $10 each, because who doesn’t want another Young Life shirt?
 You can read more about Wing-A-Thons here and here.